jlulloaa/SlicerSeQ-DCEMRI/README.md

 <a id="3">[3]</a> Furman-Haran, Edna and Degani, Hadassa (2002).
 Parametric Analysis of Breast MRI.
 [Journal of Computer Assisted Tomography, 26(3), 376-386.](https://journals.lww.com/jcat/abstract/2002/05000/parametric_analysis_of_breast_mri.12.aspx)

 <a id="4">[4]</a> Musall, Benjamin C. and Abdelhafez, Abeer H. and Adrada, Beatriz E. and Candelaria, Rosalind P. and Mohamed, Rania M.M. and Boge, Medine and Le-Petross, Huong and Arribas, Elsa and Lane, Deanna L. and Spak, David A. and Leung, Jessica W.T. and Hwang, Ken-Pin and Son, Jong Bum and Elshafeey, Nabil A. and Mahmoud, Hagar S. and Wei, Peng and Sun, Jia and Zhang, Shu and White, Jason B. and Ravenberg, Elizabeth E. and Litton, Jennifer K. and Damodaran, Senthil and Thompson, Alastair M. and Moulder, Stacy L. and Yang, Wei T. and Pagel, Mark D. and Rauch, Gaiane M. and Ma, Jingfei (2021).
 Functional Tumor Volume by Fast Dynamic Contrast-Enhanced MRI for Predicting Neoadjuvant Systemic Therapy Response in Triple-Negative Breast Cancer.
 [Journal of Magnetic Resonance Imaging, 54(1), 251-260.](https://onlinelibrary.wiley.com/doi/abs/10.1002/jmri.27557)

+<a id="5">[5]</a> Li, Wen and Arasu, Vignesh and Newitt, David C. and Jones, Ella F. and Wilmes, Lisa and Gibbs, Jessica and Kornak, John and Joe, Bonnie N. and Esserman, Laura J. and Hylton, Nola M. (2016).
+Effect of MR Imaging Contrast Thresholds on Prediction of Neoadjuvant Chemotherapy Response in Breast Can- cer Subtypes: A Subgroup Analysis of the ACRIN 6657/I-SPY 1 TRIAL.
+[Tomography, 2(4):378–387.](https://www.mdpi.com/2379-139X/2/4/378)

 # Footnotes